Yennora: Demographics

 The median age of people in Yennora was 43 years.
 With regards to employment, 42.4% of people were employed full-time, 27.4% were employed part-time, 18.7% were employed but away from work and 12.2% were unemployed.
-Furthermore, Yennora is known to be the most poorest suburb of Sydney, where the median personal income is just $19,000.
+Furthermore, Yennora is known to be the poorest suburb of Sydney, where the median personal income is just $19,000.